uelkerd/governance-token-distribution-analyzer/docs/governance_token_prd.md

 ### IC3: Deployment Strategy
 The initial deployment will be local installation through pip or conda with Docker containerization available for advanced users.
 Future phases may include cloud deployment options and web-based interfaces for broader accessibility.

+## Lessons Learned

+- **API Key Management:** Not all API endpoints are available for free; some (e.g., Etherscan token holder list) require a paid tier.
+The system must be able to detect missing or invalid API keys and handle them gracefully.
+- **Fallback Logic is Essential:** Robust fallback logic is required to ensure the tool remains functional even when some data providers are unavailable or rate-limited.
+- **Data Validation:** Always validate the structure and quality of data returned from APIs before analysis.
+This prevents silent failures and ensures meaningful results.
+- **Error and Warning Logging:** Comprehensive logging of errors and warnings is critical for debugging and for users to understand the system's state.
+- **Executable Scripts:** All scripts and modules must be executable and discoverable via the correct Python path for smooth operation and testing.

+## Next Steps

+- Expand integration and end-to-end tests to cover more edge cases and protocols
+- Validate the analysis engine against real governance proposal outcomes
+- Update documentation and the PRD to reflect new live data capabilities and fallback mechanisms
+- Prepare for deployment (e.g., Heroku setup, environment variable management)
+- Finalize real-world validation, polish CLI/UX, and ensure deployment readiness

+## Success Metrics

+- All integration and validation tests pass (100%)
+- Live data connectors work reliably in all supported environments
+- Analysis output matches real-world governance events
+- Deployment is smooth and reproducible
+- System logs all errors and warnings, and gracefully handles missing data or provider outages

 This comprehensive PRD provides the detailed specifications necessary to implement a professional-quality governance token analysis tool that demonstrates both technical competency and deep understanding of blockchain governance principles.